top of page

 Hulk Smash

-Bruce Banner, a scientist who accidentally exposed to gamma rays during the detonation of an experimental bomb.
-Thereafter, when exposed to emotional stress, he transforms into the Hulk.
+Bruce Banner, a mild-mannered scientist is accidentally exposed to gamma rays during the detonation of an experimental bomb.
+After which, when exposed to emotional stress, he transforms into the Hulk.
+Stan Lee, the Hulk's creator often sites both Frankenstein and Dr Jekyll and Mr Hyde as influences in the Hulk's creation and I think they're very apparent.

 There's also a character in DC Comics (back then, Charlton Comics) called Captain Atom, created in 1960.
 Though perhaps that's a little on the nose.
 There's also Doctor Manhattan, of course, but as he was created by Alan Moore in 1986, it falls outside the height of the duck and cover era.